stevemclaugh/preservation-torrent/README.md

 ## Benefits of torrent-based preservation

-- People don't have to mirror the full set; they can dl one or two torrents and still contribute
+- People don't have to mirror the full set; they can download one or two torrents and still contribute

 - Dozens of torrents instead of hundreds or thousands make the collection easy to grab and seed en masse.